-Loblaw Companies Limited (the "Corporation") is using the "notice and access" procedure adopted by the Canadian Securities Administrators for the delivery of the Circular and the annual consolidated financial statements and management's discussion and analysis for the year ended December 31, 2022 (the "Annual Report").
+Loblaw Companies Limited (the "Corporation") is using the "notice and access" procedure adopted by the Canadian Securities Administrators for the delivery of the Circular and the annual consolidated financial statements and management's discussion and analysis for the year ended December 30, 2023 (the "Annual Report" and, together with the Circular, the "Meeting Materials") to the shareholders.
 Under the notice and access procedure, you are still entitled to receive a form of proxy (or voting instruction form) enabling you to vote at the Meeting.
 However, instead of paper copies of the Circular and/or Annual Report, you are receiving this Notice of Meeting which contains information about how to access the Circular and/or Annual Report electronically.
 The principal benefit of the notice and access procedure is that it reduces costs and the environmental impact of producing and distributing paper copies of documents in large quantities.
 Shareholders who have consented to electronic delivery of materials are receiving this Notice of Meeting in an electronic format.